Dalordish/graphRen/README.md

 Currently the script loads from a .json file that must be named graph.json.
 You can manually edit this in script.js if you need to.

+# Key Commands

+Hover over a node to highlight directly connected nodes and edges, click on it to highlight it

+Click and drag nodes to move them with d3 force.

+Doubleclick on a node to Focus the graph on it

+## Shape views

+C : Toggle view of Circle nodes

+S : Toggle view of Square nodes

+T : Toggle view of Triangle-Up nodes

+D: Toggle view of Triangle-Down ondes

+R : toglge view of Diamond nodes

+X : Toggle view of Cross nodes

+**NB there are more, need to be added to doccumentation.

 # Working with networkX:

 ```